January School Holiday Programme - Hamilton

 Tuesday, 23 January

 Want to be a history detective?
-Children will explore the Museum’s collection and some of inner-Hamilton’s historic sites, finding clues that unlock a mystery.
-They will organise a historical photoshoot of images inspired by their journey through Hamilton’s past.
+Children will explore the Museum’s collection and some of inner-Hamilton’s historic sites, finding clues that unlock a mystery before researching and presenting your discoveries.

 One, Two, Tree!